carlosp420/nymphalidae_diversification/MS.md

 Figure 6.
 Correlation between width of confidence intervals for nodes and number of diversification splits consistently recovered in Multi-MEDUSA analyses.

 Figure 7.
 BiSSE analysis of diversification of nymphalids due to feeding on Solanaceae hostplants.
-Speciation and diversification rates are significantly higher in Solanaceae feeders.
+Speciation and diversification rates are significantly higher in Solanaceae feeders ($lambda$1, r1).

 Figure 8.
 Boxplot of speciation (lambda), extinction (mu) and transition (q) parameter values of the BiSSE analysis on diversification due to feeding on Solanaceae hostplants.